Firat News Agency

-The Firat News Agency (ANF) (Ajansa Nûçeyan a Firatê, Fırat Haber Ajansı) is a Kurdish news agency that gathers and broadcasts news from the Middle East, broadly concerning Kurdish matters.
+The Firat News Agency (Ajansa Nûçeyan a Firatê, ANF; Fırat Haber Ajansı) is a Kurdish news agency that gathers and broadcasts news from the Middle East, broadly concerning Kurdish matters.
 The news agency has offices in Amsterdam and journalists around the world.

 It has been variously described as pro-Kurdish, pro-PKK, or PKK-affiliated.
 The CBC and Reuters have described the ANF as being "close" to the PKK, and Deutsche Welle states the two entities have "links".
 The BBC have alternately labelled the ANF "pro-Kurdish" and "pro-PKK".

 Because of the ANF's alleged links with the PKK, access to its websites from Turkey has been repeatedly blocked by Turkish courts in what has been described by Danny O'Brien of the Committee to Protect Journalists as a "cat-and-mouse" game.
 ANF social media accounts active in Turkey have been closed, and its journalists have been detained in Turkey.
 In addition, Twitter has blocked the ANF at the request of the Turkish government.

 In 2011 it was the target of a cyber-attack which removed access to the site.

 Detentions and killings of ANF staff

 Under the pseudonym Silan Aras, Ayfer Serçe wrote for the ANF until her death in July 2006 in West Azerbaijan province, while covering regional suicides.
 Reporters Without Borders condemned the killing and demanded the Iranian government investigate.

-In 2014, Leyla Yildizhin, writing as Deniz Firat, was killed by shrapnel in Makhmur, Iraq while working as a freelancer for ANF.

 ANF writer Zeynep Kuray was detained from 2011 to 2013 in a wider Turkish investigation into the operations of the Kurdistan Communities Union, and has been additionally but briefly detained since.